AlexeyKulaev/AiMusic/README.md

 2. **Compare** performance across different model configurations.
 3. **Inspect** generated music samples directly from the token files.

+## Using Your Own Model

+To run this project with your own trained music generation model, follow these steps:

+1. Select a model
+- Go to the `Models` folder in the repository
+- Choose a compatible model file (`.pth` format)

+2. Move the model
+- Copy the selected model file into the root directory of the project
+- Rename the file to: `model.pth`

+⚠️ Important: Model requirements
+- The application expects the model file to be named exactly `model.pth`
+- Make sure the model architecture matches the backend inference code
+- Incompatible models may cause errors or fail during generation

+3. Update model configuration
+- Inside the selected model folder locate the `logs.txt` file
+- At the top of this file, you will find the hyperparameters used during training
+- Open `config.py` inside the same model folder
+- Update the hyperparameters in `config.py` to match the values from `logs.txt`

+This step is required to ensure the model runs correctly and produces consistent results.

 ### Model Variants

 #### `model0`